genomescan-bioinformatics/pacbam/README.md

 ## Multi-platform binaries and Docker/Singularity containers

-Binaries for Linux, MacOSX and Windows platforms can be found folder `binaries`.
+Binaries for Linux, MacOSX and Windows platforms can be found in folder `binaries`.
 Docker container can be found at ...
 Singularity container can be found at ...